How to Get Here

 Laureate 2018

-2023/2024 marks an exciting touring year for Timothy Chooi: collaborations with London’s Royal Philharmonic Orchestra, featuring Emmy Award nominee composer Brian Tyler, a return to the Toronto Symphony, and debuts with the European Union Youth Orchestra, Brucknerhaus Orchester, and at the Wimbledon Music Festival.
-Chooi now serves as Professor of Violin at the University of Ottawa in Canada.
+Timothy Chooi has recently collaborated with London’s Royal Philharmonic Orchestra, featuring Emmy Award nominee composer Brian Tyler, returned to perform with Toronto Symphony, and had debuts with the European Union Youth Orchestra, Brucknerhaus Orchester, and at the Wimbledon Music Festival.
+Timothy now serves as Professor of Violin at the University of Ottawa in Canada.
 He performs on two exceptional rare violins: the Titan Guarneri Del Gesu violin from 1741, on loan from CANIMEX INC. in Drummondville, Quebec, Canada, and the Engleman Stradivarius violin from 1709, on loan from the Nippon Music Foundation in Japan.

 Adèle Charvet mezzo-soprano